 US Resumes Shipment of F5 Parts to Yemen The US has informed the Yemeni authorities of its The US has informed the Yemeni authorities of its approval to supply Yemen with safety-related spare parts for the F5 airplanes.
-Of the twelve planes purchased by Yemen in 1981, only three are operational today because of lack of spare parts.
+Of the twelve planes pur-chased by Yemen in 1981, only three are opera-tional today because of lack of spare parts.
 This step, although rather marginal in that it is valued at US \$320,000, represents a shift in US policy towards Yemen.
 An American source told the Yemen Times, "We are monitoring the Yemeni policy.
 If the conditions improve, there is no reason why other spare parts cannot be supplied."
-European Parliamentarians Arrive in Sanaa Four parliamentarians from the European Parliament will arrive in Sanaa on Wednesday, September 27th on a three-day visit.
-The delegates are from the UK, Germany, Ireland and Italy.
-The program includes meetings with the Speaker of Parliament and several ministers in order to assess the prospects for further cooperation Kuwaiti Labor Delegation Receives High-Level Reception A Kuwaiti delegation headed by the Chairman of the Kuwaiti Federation of Workers, Mr. Thabet Althe Kuwaiti Federation of Workers, Mr. Thabet Al-Haroon, has been given a red carpet treatment in Yemen.
+European Parliamentarians Arrive in Sanaa Four parliamentarians from the European Parlia-The program includes meetings with the Speaker of the program includes the speaker of the speaker of the program includes meetings with the Speaker of the s Parliament and several ministers in order to assess the prospects for further cooperation Kuwaiti Labor Delegation Receives High-Level Reception A Kuwaiti delegation headed by the Chairman of the Kuwaiti Federation of Workers, Mr. Thabet Althe Kuwaiti Federation of Workers, Mr. Thabet Al-Haroon, has been given a red carpet treatment in Yemen.
 The group was was received by the Speaker of Parliament Sheikh Abdullah Al-Ahmar, Foreign Minister Dr. Abdul-Kareem Al-Iryani, Social Affairs Minister, Mr. Mohammed Abdullah Al-Batani, and a number of other senior officials.
 This was the first visit by a Kuwaiti delegation to Yemen since the Gulf War.
-Yemen and Kuwait ar inching towards each other in order to normalize inching towards each other in order to normalize relations.
+Yemen and Kuwait are inching towards each other in order to normalize inching towards each other in order to normalize relations.
 Sheikh Abdullah Bin Hussain Al-Ahmar relations.
 Sheikh Abdullah Bin Hussain Al-Ahmar is said to be preparing to head a large parliamentary delegation to Kuwait before the end of this year.
-The Kuwaiti delegation held many meetings with Mr. Yahia Al-Kohlani, President of the Yemeni Federation of Workers, Mr. Al-Kohlani indicated that the two sides discussed ways and means to expand and strengthen cooperation.
+The Kuwaiti delegation held many meetings with Mr. Yahia Al-Kohlani, President of the Yemeni Federation of Workers.
+Mr. Al-Kohlani indicated that the two sides discussed ways and means to expand and strengthen cooperation.
 Second Phase of Economic Reform in the Dolldrums The IMF delegation was expected to have arrived on September 11th.
 By request from the Yemeni government, this was postponed till the 23rd of October.
 At this moment, it looks like even this date may not stand.
 The initial indications are towards a second postponement.